How To Get Your Hands On Mulberry For Just £35 - Look Magazine

 Forget sugarplums, its visions of Mulberry’s magical designs that are dancing in our heads.

-We’ve been experiencing this blissful state of mind ever since gazed upon the Brit fashion behemoths autumn/winter collection, which subsequently became the toast of London Fashion Week back in February.
+We’ve been experiencing this blissful state of mind ever since we gazed upon the Brit fashion behemoths autumn/winter collection, which subsequently became the toast of London Fashion Week.

 While some of the pieces were out-there (quilted horse jackets, anyone?), it was the divine separates that had us practically skipping back to our waiting car- and thank goodness for that; our clothing-induced lightheadedness would have made for an interesting tube journey home.
 Anyway- the clothes!
 Of them, we were instantly drawn to the sateen stripes (of course we were) but don’t be fooled; they ain’t no Breton.
 Instead, creative director Johnny Coca made school uniform stripes the order of the day, giving us something brand new to covet.